sonicsasha/Foorum.io/README.md

 An admin can do everything a moderator can do, but also nominate other users to a moderator or an admin status, as well as edit any messages on the forum.

-# Current status (as of 6.2.2022)
+# Current status (as of 17.2.2022)
-- Users can create an account and log in into said account
+- Users can create an account and log in into said account (unless they are banned)
 - Admins can create new topics and also edit said topics
 - Admins can create either public or private topics.
-If the topic is private, then admin can edit who can see said topic.
+If the topic is private, then an admin can edit who can see said topic.
 - Users can create new threads and also edit or delete their own threads (admins and moderators can edit and delete any thread)
-- Users can reply to threads
+- Users can reply to threads and also edit or delete their own replies (admins and moderators can edit and delete any reply)
+- Users can search for topics, threads and replies using keywords.
+- Admins can access a special admin page, where they can nominate users to an admin or a moderator role, and also ban and unban users.

 # TODO
-- Editing and deleting replies to threads.
-- Search functionality.
-- Fix CSS when selecting a thread or a topic.
-- An admin page, where admins can nominate other users to either admin status or moderator status.
-(Right now if there are no admin accounts, the user can go to /upgradeToAdmin to upgrade their own account to admin status.)
 - Deleting topics?
+Is it necessary?

 # Heroku
 You can test the app yourself over at https://foorum-io.herokuapp.com/